Coconut Cream Cake with Coconut Frosting

-Coconut Cream Cake is probably one of the best layer cakes I have ever had.
-The coconut cream cake itself is so rich and moist and the frosting is just to die for.
-This is a coconut cake recipe you will want to keep on hand for special occasions.
-It is perfect for showers, birthdays, weddings, and having company over.
-We have even made it for Easter and dressed it up like a bunny.
-It’s a fun treat to serve at Hawaiian themed parties, too!
+This Coconut Cream Cake is one of the best layer cakes I have ever had.
+The texture of the cake is so rich and moist, and the frosting is just to die for!
+Whether you’re making it for a birthday, a wedding, a shower, or just because—you’ll want to keep this recipe on hand for any special occasion.
+I’ve even made it for Easter (decorated like a bunny!) and for Hawaiian-themed parties.
+No matter the occasion, this cake is a showstopper!

 Ingredients in Coconut Cream Cake